-The Headteacher will ensure that the school has a nominated person as E-safety Lead (a member of the senior management team tasked with overseeing and managing the recording, investigation and resolution of E-safety incidents).
+The Headteacher will ensure that the school has a nominated person as Online Safety Lead (a member of the senior management team tasked with overseeing and managing the recording, investigation and resolution of online safety incidents).

-All staff will familiarise themselves with this E-safety policy and procedures.
+All staff will familiarise themselves with this online safety policy and procedures.

-Staff e-mails that are marked 'personal' and/or 'union business' will not be read by school management without prior consent.
+Staff emails that are marked 'personal' and/or 'union business' will not be read by school management without prior consent.